Shimizu-Technology/hafaloha_frontend/docs/inventory_tracking_system.md

 The MenuManager displays appropriate status indicators and badges based on this status.

+### Order Processing Integration

+The inventory tracking system is fully integrated with the ordering process:

+1. When a customer places an order for items with inventory tracking enabled:
+   - The backend automatically deducts the ordered quantity from the stock
+   - The system creates stock audit records with the order reference
+   - The stock status is updated in real-time based on available inventory

+2. Administrators can view:
+   - Current inventory levels in the inventory management modal
+   - Full audit history showing which orders consumed inventory
+   - Automatic status changes as items go from "In Stock" to "Low Stock" or "Out of Stock"

+This integration ensures inventory levels are always accurate and reflect real-time usage as orders are placed.

 ## UX Considerations

 - The inventory toggle has immediate effect, reducing user confusion